 - How light you’re trying to pack

 - How cold the weather will be.
-Freezing mornings make hot coffee and oatmeal even more attractive.
+Freezing mornings make hot coffee and oatmeal extra-appealing.

 For me personally, it’s usually not worth bringing a stove if I can get to a convenience store at least once a day.
-I’d rather grab a to-go sandwich or burrito for my dinner, and drink cold instant coffee in the morning, than carry a stove.
-The exception is leisurely tours with cold mornings and evenings; then the extra weight and bulk of a stove is totally worth it!
+The exception is a leisurely tour with chilly mornings and evenings.

 Alternative Lightweight Stoves

 Are you the type who wants to plan and pack every meal in advance, or do you enjoy the challenge of piecing together a menu from sparse shelves?
-Some folks like to just hit the road and roll with what they find, while others prefer to have a set daily schedule and meals to go with it.
+Do you have time to prepare in advance, or is it easier to just buy as you go?

 Dietary requirements can also put some riders in the planner category simply because they can’t count on finding what they need if they don’t bring it themselves.